cheminfo/eln-docs/docs/30_structural_analysis/includes/jcamp/README.md

 ![compressed](jcamp_compressed.png)

 An in depth description is given in the original paper by [McDonald and Wilks](http://old.iupac.org/jcamp/protocols/dxir01.pdf).
-Insofar as JCAMP is a well-described and accessible format, it partially aligns with the FAIR (**F**indable, **A**ccessible, **I**nteroperable, **R**eusable) principles .
+Insofar as JCAMP-DX is a well-described and accessible format, it partially aligns with the FAIR (**F**indable, **A**ccessible, **I**nteroperable, **R**eusable) principles .
 It is interoperable and reusable.
-Provided that the user makes it findable and accessible, JCAMP will fully comply with the aforementioned principles.
+Provided that the user makes it findable and accessible, JCAMP-DX will fully comply with the aforementioned principles.

 </div>